House of Flying Daggers: Production

 Anita Mui was originally cast for a major role but eventually declined due to her failing health before any of her scenes were filmed.
 Mui died of cervical cancer shortly after.
-After her death on 30 December 2003, director Zhang Yimou decided to alter the script rather recasting her.
+After her death on 30 December 2003, director Zhang Yimou decided to alter the script rather than recast her.
 The film is dedicated to her memory.

 To prepare for her role, Zhang Ziyi lived for two months with a blind girl who had lost her sight at the age of 12 because of a brain tumor.
 Takeshi Kaneshiro injured his leg when he went horseback riding.
-As a result, Yimou had Kaneshiro spend two scenes sitting or kneeling down to alleviate the pain, which was stated in Yimou's audio commentary.
+As a result, Zhang Yimou had Kaneshiro spend two scenes sitting or kneeling down to alleviate the pain, as stated in Zhang Yimou's audio commentary.

-Most of the film was shot in Ukraine's Carpathian Mountains (the Hutsul Region National Park), such as the scenes in the snow or birch forests.
+Most of the film was shot in Ukraine's Hutsul Region National Park, such as the scenes in the snow or birch forests.
 The cast and production team spent 70 days on location from September to October 2003, and were largely based in Kosiv.
 The notable bamboo forest sequences were filmed in China.
 However, due to the early snowfall, the filmmakers opted to alter the script and certain sequences, rather than wait for the snow to thaw, as the leaves were still on the trees.
 Zhang Yimou later stated that despite the unpredictable weather forcing the alterations, he had achieved the desired effect in the scenery, and was happy with the final result.

 Like its predecessor Hero, House of Flying Daggers uses wuxing colour theory, in both a deliberate and ironic manner.